Idnan/idnan.github.io/blog/_posts/2020-06-11-build-facets-with-elasticsearch.md

     }
 }
 ```
-Running the above query will show user two aggregation buckets one for `processorType` and other with `brand` along with products count against each
+Running the above query will return two aggregation buckets one for `processorType` and other with `brand` along with products count against each

 <figure align="center">
     <img src="{{ site.baseurl }}/img/20200611/aggregation_1.png" style="width: auto;" alt=""/>
 </figure>

 You will notice that it has only the `apple` brand.
 This is because by default elasticsearch executes its aggregations on the result set.

-Now the question is.
-What about other brands?
-What if we want to show user list of all the brands?
+But what about other brands?
+What if we want to get the list of all the brands?
 To fix this, we need to instruct Elasticsearch to execute the aggregation on the entire dataset, ignoring the query.
 We can do this by defining our aggregations as [global](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-global-aggregation.html).

 ```json
 POST http://127.0.0.1:9200/products/_search
 {